cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

 1. Review your pentest request.
 Use our [Pentest Checklist](./checklist) to make sure you've included _all_ information that our pentesters need.

-Relax!
 Once you've set up a pentest, we start analyzing your asset.
 When possible, we share results even before we create your report.
 Here's what you can [expect](./what-to-expect).